lcfyi/advent-of-code/README.md

 For part 1, the maze generation was bruteforced by running the robot in random directions to generate the maze for `n` (5 here) iterations.
 Once the maze was generated, a recursive DFS was done to determine the shortest path to the oxygen from the origin.
 The visited parts of the path were tracked with a 2D array acting as a bitmap.

 For part 2, the same bruteforced maze was used to find the oxygen's location.
 Then a DFS was done to determine the maximum number of minutes it would take to fill the maze; since the maze is mutable, the filled areas were simply marked with oxygen's symbol.

+## Day 16: Flawed Frequency Transmission (Python)

+Calculating the signal by applying a pattern to each an input to determine a phase.
+These solutions were run with PyPy, which resulted in a much faster runtime.
+Nested for loop list comprehensions are neat.

+For part 1, a generator was used to create the pattern, at which point the output was simply bruteforced by the number of iterations required.

+For part 2, the fluke came from noticing that the output always ended on the same value, and that the second half of the output's numbers were `output[i] = (output[i + 1] + input[i]) % 10`.
+Since the offset was far beyond the halfway mark, the input multiplied could be sliced to just `[offset:end]` before generating each phase.
+The phase generation was also simply a reverse iteration from the back of the array, taking the cumulative sum as we go along.
+PyPy made this quite performant.